 Summary of St John Leonardi, Priest.
 Born at Lucca (Italy) about 1541; died helping the sick in Rome on this day in 1609.
-Active in the years immediately after the Council of Trent, publishing a catechism and establishing a confraternity of Christian doctrine.
-Helped form the seminary of the Propagation of the Faith in Rome and founded a local congregation of diocesan presbyters for the reform of clerical life.
-Noted for his vigorous encouragement of the reforms of the Council.
+He published a catechism, established a confraternity of Christian doctrine and founded the Caboni a form the seminary of the Propagation of the Faith in Rome and founded Verona Fathers and sister, and a local congregation of diocesan presbyters for the reform of clerical life.
+He was noted for his vigorous encouragement of the reforms of the First Vatican Council.

 Daniel Comboni was born in 1831 to agricultural worker parents Luigi and Domenica, at Limone on Lake Garda in the diocese of Brescia, Italy.
 He was the only one of eight children to survive infancy.
 His parents sent him to the free school for the study of humanities founded by Fr.
 Nicola Mazza in Verona.
 Fr Mazza had a great love for Africa and often talked of it with his students, who called him “Father Congo”.